energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

    and bio-fuels production are neglected.

 ..
 [37]
-   Belgium is phasing out coal.
+   Colombia is phasing out coal.
 Coal is still used in industrial processes.
    In 2015, 33.3 TWh of coal were used.
 Thus, the amount available should be lower than this value.